rickgorman/awesomeq/README.md

 * Do not trust the client's reporting of `Message.processCounter`
 * Mock secondary classes in test suite
 * Add custom Error classes
+* Sanitize all incoming params (including wildcards) with a middleware

 ## License